cameronmalloy/cameronmalloy_pelican/content/pages/about.md

 I was once told that "anything data" can't be a passion, it was too broad.
 While I agree that it is very broad, I also disagree that it can't be your passion.
 I firmly believe that data can be your passion, any kind of data whether it be small or large, about health or advertisements.
 What I love about data is deeper than just the data itself and what it represents.
 It goes back further, before I even knew what data science was.

-The cliche statement everyone uses is that data tells a story, but it's also more than that.
+The cliché statement everyone uses is that data tells a story, but it's also more than that.
 It reveals something about human nature when analyzed correctly.
 The whole point of machine learning is to replace human tasks with a computer, yet almost every human task involves understanding something about human nature.
-So in essence, we're building models that understand human nature.
+So, in essence, we're building models that understand human nature.
 In order to build those models, we need to learn about human behavior.
-So, the work I do let's me learn more about humans, what people are like, how they (re)act and most imporantly, why they're driven to these actions and that's why I love it so much.
+So, the work I do let's me learn more about humans, what people are like, how they (re)act and most importantly, why they're driven to these actions and that's why I love it so much.

 ### What I Do
 #### Data Scientist at [Proofpoint](https://www.proofpoint.com/us)